Sergio Araujo

-Sergio Ezequiel Araujo (born 28 January 1992), nicknamed El Chino, is an Argentine professional footballer who plays as a forward for Greek Super League club AEK Athens, for which he is captain.
+Sergio Ezequiel Araujo (born 28 January 1992), nicknamed El Chino, is an Argentine professional footballer who plays as a forward for Paraguayan Primera División club Cerro Porteño.

 Club career

 Boca Juniors

 Born in Buenos Aires, Araujo graduated with Boca Juniors' youth setup.
 He played his first match as a professional on 13 December 2009, coming on as a late substitute for Nicolás Gaitán in a 0–2 home loss against Banfield for the Primera División championship.

 Araujo scored his first professional goal on 21 November 2010, netting the first in a 2–1 home win against Arsenal de Sarandí.
 However, he was mainly used as a backup to Pablo Mouche and Lucas Viatri, appearing sparingly.

 On 25 July 2012, Araujo moved abroad for the first time in his career, signing a two-year loan deal with Barcelona and being assigned to the reserves in Segunda División.
 He made his debut for the club on 17 August, playing the last 36 minutes of the 4–5 home loss against UD Almería.

 Araujo scored his first goals for Barça B on 1 December, netting a brace in a 2–1 away win against Lugo.
 He finished the campaign with seven goals in 34 appearances, but returned to his parent club on 25 June 2013 nonetheless.

 On 17 July 2013, Araujo was loaned to Tigre, after being deemed surplus to requirements by manager Carlos Bianchi.
 He appeared in 19 matches for the club, scoring four goals; he was sent off on 28 September in a 1–0 home win over Colón for an aggression against Maximiliano Caire.